Advanced Quantitative MethodsFind a programme

 At its core, the programme establishes a sound research training base, together with a set of bespoke training courses that provide students with the advanced quantitative toolkit required for their PhD research.
-It also positions our students for different types of employment, including research, policy and intervention implementation.
+It also provides a foundation for different types of employment, including research, policy and intervention implementation.

 Professor Kelvyn Jones, (Professor), Geography of health: geographical inequalities in mortality in advanced economies; realistically complex modelling: the quantitative analysis of social science data; research design: developing evidence-based research in non-experimental studies.

-Dr George Leckie, (Senior Lecturer), Longitudinal data analysis and dyadic data analysis; multilevel analysis of non-hierarchical data; the application and dissemination of multilevel and other latent variable models to analyse educational and social science data.
+Dr George Leckie, (Reader), Longitudinal data analysis and dyadic data analysis; multilevel analysis of non-hierarchical data; the application and dissemination of multilevel and other latent variable models to analyse educational and social science data.

-Dr David Manley, (Senior Lecturer), Segregation: multiple approaches to measuring and analysing; urban geography: urban inequalities, integration of the life course into static models.
+Dr David Manley, (Reader), Segregation: multiple approaches to measuring and analysing; urban geography: urban inequalities, integration of the life course into static models.

 Professor Sarah Smith, (Professor, Head of Department), Analysis of the effects of policy reform; intergenerational transmission; modelling individual behaviour, including fertility, health, retirement, charitable giving and subjective well-being.

 Professor Kate Tilling, (Professor), Childhood growth; complex interrelationships which change over time (eg. fat mass and physical activity, risk factors for CHD); lifecourse analyses; trajectories of change in disease outcomes.